MirageNet/Mirage/doc/index.md

 -   **Requires Unity 2018.4 LTS and Runtime .Net 4.x (default in Unity 2019) and .Net 2.0 Compatibility is recommended**
 -   Alpha / Beta Unity versions cannot be supported

-**List Server**

-We've developed a [List Server](https://mirror-networking.com/list-server/) where game servers can register and clients can connect to find those servers to play on them.

 **Key Features & Components:**
 -   [Transports](Articles/Transports/index.md) are interchangeable components
 -   [NetworkSceneManager](Articles/Components/NetworkSceneManager.md) to load normal and additive network scenes.